Top places for the best Christmas in Europe: Top Christmas destinations in Europe with the best European Christmas markets

-This year, most of the European Christmas markets will be held from 28 November 2020 to 6 January 2021.
+This year, most of the European Christmas markets will be held from mid-November to the end of December.

-Hardly any place in Europe can compare to royal Vienna in Christmastime.
+Hardly any place in Europe can compare to royal Vienna at Christmastime.

-Austrian Vienna in Christmastime looks like a giant imperial ballroom with thousands of crystals and giant chandeliers, scented candles, and festive sounds of Christmas carols, and romantic ice skating rinks.
+Austrian Vienna at Christmastime looks like a giant imperial ballroom with thousands of crystals and giant chandeliers, scented candles, and romantic ice skating rinks accompanied by the festive sounds of Christmas carols.

 The best Vienna Christmas markets are the glorious Christkindlmarkt on the Rathausplatz with about 150 Christmas stalls, the Christmas market at Maria-Theresien Platz between the Natural History and Art History Museums, the Christmas market in Karlplaz square in front of Karlskirche church, the picturesque Belvedere Christmas market with an art exhibition, loved by locals Altes Akh Christmas Market, Stephansplatz Christmas market in the Stephansplatz square in front of the Vienna Cathedral, arty Am Hof Christmas market, and Freyung Christmas market with organic farmers products.

 But visiting Christmas markets in Vienna without trying some traditional Austrian Christmas foods is not complete.